Children's Services Privacy Notice

 - Personal and family details

 - NHS number

 - Licenses or permits held

 - Case file information

 Who we may share your information with

-We will sometimes need to share information with Council departments and services as well as other organisations such as our partners, third party contractors, government bodies, the police, health and social care organisations, housing associations, landlords and educational establishments.
+Where necessary we will share information with Council departments and services as well as other organisations such as our partners, third party contractors, government bodies, the police, health and social care organisations, housing associations, landlords, London Fire Brigade and educational establishments.